 \section{Methodology}

-Our goal is to achieve subject consistency across individual creations without time-consuming tuning or labor-intensive reference collections.
-We introduce \textit{\textbf{Co}ntrastive \textbf{Co}ncept \textbf{In}stantiation} (\NAME), a generation framework that models concept instances in a latent space and uniquely associates latent codes in the space with particular concept instances through contrastive learning.
-We introduce the base text-to-image model in \Cref{sec:t2i}.
-Then we describe the framework in \Cref{sec:framework} and the contrastive learning strategy in \Cref{sec:training}.
+Our goal is to maintain subject consistency across individual generations without time-consuming fine-tuning or labor-intensive reference collection.
+We introduce \textit{\textbf{Co}ntrastive \textbf{Co}ncept \textbf{In}stantiation} (\NAME), a generation framework that models concept instances in a latent space and uniquely associates latent codes with output concept instances via contrastive learning.
+We introduce the base text-to-image model in \Cref{sec:t2i}, then describe the framework in \Cref{sec:framework} and the contrastive learning strategy in \Cref{sec:training}.